bongiozzo/musica_mustdie/output/band_tristitia.md

 # Tristitia

-Дискография
+## Дискография

+### "Winds of Sacrifice (demo)" 1993, Death Doom

+1. Dancing Souls
+2. Burn the Witch
+3. Winds of Sacrifice
+4. The Other Side

-"Winds of Sacrifice (demo)" 1993, Death Doom "Reminiscences of the Mourner (demo)" 1994, Death Doom "One with Darkness" 1995, Death Doom
+### "Reminiscences of the Mourner (demo)" 1994, Death Doom

+1. Envy The Dead
+2. Reminisences of the Mourner
+3. Ashes of the Witch
+4. Mark My Words

+### "One with Darkness" 1995, Death Doom

+1. Sorrow
+2. Kiss The Cross
+3. One With Darkness
+4. Winds Of Sacrifice
+5. Burn The Witch
+6. Hymn Of Lunacy
+7. Ashes Of The Witch
+8. Dancing Souls
+9. Adagio 1809
+[10].Reminiscences Of The Mourner
+[11].Dance Of The Selenites

+[10]-[11] На Стороне B

+Thomas Karlsson - Vocals
+Louis B. Golvez - All Guitars, Bass & Keyboards
+Bruno Nilsson - Drums

+All Music & Arrangements By TRISTITIA.
+Produced By Luis B. Galvez.
+Engineered By Stefan Isenbring.
+Recorded & Mixed In Three Dark, Cold & Icy Winter Weeks At No Quarter Studio, Jan.- Feb.
+1995, Sweden.

+(P)&(C) 1995 HOLY Records

-"Crucidiction" 1997, Death Doom
+### "Crucidiction" 1997, Death Doom

+1. Ego Sum Ressurectio
+2. Christianic Indulgence
+3. Crucidiction
+4. Wintergrief
+5. Envy The Dead
+6. Lioness' Roar
+7. Mark My Words
+8. Gardenia
+[9].
+Final Lament

+[9] - На Стороне B

+Thomas Karlsson - Chants Of Death
+Louis B. Golvez - All True Axes Of Darkness, Hatred & Madness, Keyboards Adrian Letelier - Bass Of Depths
+Session Drums Of Doom By Alessio

+All Music & Arrangements By TRISTITIA.
+Produced By Luis B. Golvez.
+Engineered By Dan Swano.
+Recorded At Unisound, Orebro, Sweden.

+(P)(C) 1997 HOLY Records

-"The Last Grief" 2000, Death Doom
+### "The Last Grief" 2000, Death Doom

+Once Upon A Dawn...
+In The Light Of The Moon
+Slaughteary
+Evolic
+Golden Goddess Of Fire
+Tears & Tequila
+Angelwitches Palace
+Memory's Garden
+Instrumental Hollowcoast
+MediEvil
+Under The Cross
+Darknia : The Last Grief

-"Crucidiction (re-release)" 2000, Death Doom
+### "Crucidiction (re-release)" 2000, Death Doom

-"Garden of Darkness" 2002, Black Metal
+### "Garden of Darkness" 2002, Black Metal

+1. The Entrance
+2. Path I (Beholder"s Tears)
+3. Path II (Black Godz Serenade - Part I)
+4. Path III (As Death Says Mine)
+5. Path IV (When Tears Cry)
+6. Path V (Beyond The 7th Valley)
+7. Path VI (There Will Never Be Another Dawn)
+8. Path VII (Black Godz Serenade - Part II)
+9. Path VIII (Tears Of The Moon)

-"One with Darkness (re-release)" 2005, Death Doom
+### "One with Darkness (re-release)" 2005, Death Doom

+1. Sorrow
+2. Kiss the Cross
+3. One with Darkness
+4. Winds of Sacrifice
+5. Burn the Witch
+6. Hymn of Lunacy
+7. Ashes of the Witch
+8. Dancing Souls
+9. Adagio 1809
+10. Reminiscences of the Mourner
+11. Dance of the Selenites
+12. Prelude of Solitude *
+13. The Other Side *
+14. Envy the Dead *
+15. Mark My Words *

+* bonus

 ## Отношения с другими группами